yanche/roll/README.md

-Hub
+ROLL
 =
-ROLL is made to run a bunch of tasks concurrently & gracefully, to avoid traffic jam
+This module is made to run a bunch of tasks concurrently & gracefully, to avoid traffic jam

 Example
 -